A Guide to Baking with Cannabis

 Step 2: Decarboxylate the marijuana

-- Preheat your oven to 245 degrees Fahrenheit.
+- Start by preheating your oven to 245 degrees Fahrenheit

 Step 4: Strain it and store it